colinbate/johannes/README.md

 Johannes is a web content system.
 It is designed to be a content renderer, as well as a content production system.
 However, the latter can be used without the former with a simple API.

-It is designed to give the most freedom to the designer and developer of the site but also allow contextual editing of content for the content writer(s).
+It is designed to give freedom to the designer and developer of the site but allow contextual editing of content for the content writer(s).
+It has influences from wikis, blogs and other content systems to combine into what people hopefully find to be a well balanced system.

+**Goal:** Provide an easy way for content to take a front seat on a website.

+## Principles

+1. The experience of the content creator comes first.
+2. There should be minimal to no need for a developer to help maintain the site.
+3. Don't impose a fixed structure on the content creators or the designers.

 ## Features / Ideas

 This is just a scratch pad for ideas at this point which is a bit more portable than writing them in a notebook by my desk.

  * Inline editing
- * Multiple content types
+ * Multiple content chunk types
      * Text section
      * List (of links)
      * More TBD